 You can ask the court to stop the eviction by filing an Application to Stay Execution of the Writ of Restitution in the Landlord and Tenant Clerk's Office.
 If the reason the landlord sued you is because you owe rent, you can avoid eviction by paying the landlord all of the rent and court costs that you owe as of the day the you make the payment.
 (This includes the rent that has come due since the time the landlord filed the lawsuit.)
 If you bring your account current with the landlord, the landlord cannot evict you unless he or she brings a new lawsuit.

-If you are already involved in a non-payment of rent case in Landlord and Tenant, you can file a counterclaim, recoupment, or setoff to collect money from your landlord for part or all of the rent that you paid in the past when the apartment or house was in need of repair.
+If you are already involved in a non-payment of rent case in Landlord and Tenant, you can file a counterclaim to collect money from your landlord for part or all of the rent that you paid in the past when the apartment or house was in need of repair.
 You can also collect money to reimburse you for the costs of repairs that you have personally made to the apartment or house.

 If you do not believe that you should be evicted, you can come to court immediately and file an Application to Stay Execution of the Writ of Restitution in the Landlord and Tenant Clerk's Office.
 You may also want to file a motion to ask the court to vacate the judgment so that you can present defenses you have to the case.
-The cost for the motion is $10.
+There is no cost for the application.

-You can file a motion with the court asking the court to enter a judgment for possession against the tenant.
+You can file a motion with the court asking the court to enter sanctions against the tenant.
 The cost for the motion is $10.

-Court begins at 9:00 a.m., when the judge makes important announcements about what will happen in court and the parties' rights.
+Whether remote or in-person, the judge makes important announcements about what will happen in court and the parties' rights.
 After these announcements, the courtroom clerk calls roll and parties must answer that they are "present" and state their names.
-Failure of a tenant to appear may result in a default.
-Failure of landlord to appear may result in a dismissal.
-When both parties appear, they may attempt to resolve their differences by entering into a written agreement.
+Failure of plaintiff participation may result in a default.

 If the landlord sues the tenant for possession because the tenant owes rent, the landlord can also request that the tenant be required to pay the back rent and any other monies due, such as late fees.
 If the landlord makes this kind of request, he or she is asking for a money judgment.

-The interest rate on judgments is six percent (6%) for the calendar quarter beginning October 1, 2024 (DC Code §28-3302(c)).
-Under DC Code §28-3302(b), this rate does not apply to judgments against the District of Columbia or its employees acting within the scope of their employment.
+The interest rate on judgments is six percent (6%) for the calendar quarter beginning July 1, 2024 (DC Code §28-3302(c)).
+Pursuant to DC Code §28-3302(b), this rate does not apply to judgments against the District of Columbia or its employees acting within the scope of their employment.
 In such situations, the judgment interest rate is 4%.
 The new interest rate is for post-judgments only.
-The pre-judgment interest rate is 6% in the absence of an expressed contract specifying otherwise, under DC Code §28-3302 (a).
+The pre-judgment interest rate is 6% in the absence of an expressed contract specifying otherwise, pursuant to DC Code §28-3302 (a).

 You can contact the landlord and ask for an extension of time.
 If you are not able to work something out with the landlord, you can ask the court to give you more time.
 However, in most cases a judge will not change the dates that payments are due in a written payment plan, even if you have a very good reason for why you cannot pay on time.